Listed here are guides to finding information in particular formats.

 For example, a search on TV and violence will not supply articles or citations on the subject of TV and violence.

 Manuscripts are a type of primary source material.
-As such, they provide first-hand testimony or direct evidence of events and experiences—both public and personal—or, simply of a topic under investigation.
-They are created by witnesses or recorders who experienced the events or conditions being documented.
+They provide first-hand testimony or direct evidence of events and experiences—both public and personal, and are created by witnesses or recorders who experienced the events or conditions documented.
 While primary sources may either be published or unpublished, manuscripts are unpublished primary sources.
-A manuscript collection may be a single document or a body of documents created by, belonging or pertaining to, an individual person or a family.
-It may include diaries, journals, letters, correspondence, family papers, scrapbooks, business or other institutional records, legal documents, or architectural drawings.
-Not restricted to text written or printed on paper, manuscript materials may also include oral histories and photographs.
-Or, they may be documents that were born-digital.
+Manuscripts include diaries, journals, letters, correspondence, family papers, scrapbooks, business or other institutional records, legal documents, architectural drawings, oral histories, or photographs.

 The map collection at Virginia Tech, the largest in the State outside of the Washington, D.C. area, is divided into two primary collections.
 Original historic maps are located in Special Collections on the first floor of Newman Library.
 A Guide to the Map Collection in the Special Collections Department, inventories the collection.
 The majority of maps are housed in the maps section on the first floor of Newman Library.